aaronbloomfield/ics/hws/hw-rootkits.md

 the md5sum.c file in there, and then recompile the `sha384sum` program.
 Thus, you do NOT need anything in your Makefile for this task

+## Hints and tips

+We've collected a few of these here...

+- The `which` command in linux tells you where the specified system binary is in the filesystem; for example, if you enter 'which ls', the path to the ls binary (/bin/ls) should be printed out
+- Similarly, the `PATH` environment variable indicates all the possible locations that the system looks for when you want to execute a command.
+You can view it with `echo $PATH`
+- If you finished the backdoored `sha224sum` rootkit, but it's not printing out anything, consider flushing out stdout to force print the contents in the stdout buffer.
+- `exec()` refers to a family of functions that can execute other processes; we recommend using `execl()` for this assignment (though you are free to do otherwise!)

 ## Submission